Redone0001/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ![](heatreps.png)

 In an emergency, such as a late broadcast, you might find that as you lock the target they are already below 50% armor, in this situation cancel ALL running reps and apply them to the target.
 Overheat your reps a few cycles, **DO NOT BURN THEM OUT!** Once the pilot has reached 100% armor you may return to repping other targets.
-Always be ready to speak up on teamspeak in such situations and never be afraid to call for battlereps or more reps if needed.
+Always be ready to speak up on comms in such situations and never be afraid to call for battlereps or more reps if needed.
 You could be what saves that persons ship!

 ## Ships